ashleyborum/Decimal-to-Binary/README.md

 # Decimal to Binary Mantissa
-Decimal to Binary Mantissa is a conversion tool system for numerical approximation problems, designed for demonstrating computational methods.
+Decimal to Binary Mantissa is a conversion tool for numerical approximation problems, designed for demonstrating computational methods.
 It deals with the inference aspect of machine learning, taking models after training and managing their lifetimes.

 ## Requirements
 * Make